kuzzleio/kuzzle/lib/services/README.md

 $ kuzzle disable profiling
 ```

-**Note:** You don't have to reload Kuzzle

 Output files are generated in `profiling` folder.
-For use them you can use the container [blackfire-upload](https://github.com/kuzzleio/kuzzle-containers/tree/master/blackfire-upload) created by Kuzzle team for using Blackfire.
+For use them you can use the container [blackfire-upload](https://github.com/kuzzleio/kuzzle-containers/tree/master/blackfire-upload) created by Kuzzle team for upload them to Blackfire.

 ```
 $ docker run --rm -ti \